UniMath/agda-unimath/src/group-theory/integer-multiples-of-elements-abelian-groups.lagda.md

   {l : Level} (A : Ab l) (k : ℤ) where

-  hom-integer-multiple-Ab : type-hom-Ab A A pr1 hom-integer-multiple-Ab = integer-multiple-Ab A k pr2 hom-integer-multiple-Ab = left-distributive-integer-multiple-add-Ab A k
+  hom-integer-multiple-Ab : hom-Ab A A pr1 hom-integer-multiple-Ab = integer-multiple-Ab A k pr2 hom-integer-multiple-Ab = left-distributive-integer-multiple-add-Ab A k
 ```